Graduate School Scholarships and Resources for Asian American Students

 Amount: $5,000

-Eligibility: Full-time students enrolled in a graduate program in communication sciences and disorders.
-Available to undergraduate seniors and current graduate students in master’s and doctoral (research or clinical) programs.
+Eligibility: Full-time students enrolled in a graduate program in communication sciences and disorders are eligible, and the scholarships are available to undergraduate seniors and current graduate students in master’s and doctoral (research or clinical) programs.
 Up to 15 scholarships are funded.

 Amount: $5,000